How you can use programmatic native ads to drive a powerful (and affordable) online campaign

-By contrast, native advertising is part of the flow of the publisher’s content.
+By contrast, native advertising appears to be part of the publisher’s content.
 Indeed, just by virtue of appearing on the site of a major publication, you can earn some brand points.
 The halo effect of appearing on a premium publisher’s website carries over to their impression of your company.

 Relevance makes your audience receptive

 By defining the demographics of your target audiences, the devices they use, and when they’ll see your ad – along with selecting the publications you want to (or don’t want to) appear in – you dramatically increase the relevance of your “recommended reading” to your most likely prospects.